keithknott26/easyringbuffer/README.md

 # easyringbuffer
-An easy to use float64 and string ringbuffer for use the application backend with examples
+An easy to use float64 and string ringbuffer for use in the application backend, with examples!

 ## Description
 This represents an easy way to instantiate and use a string ring buffer or float64 ring buffer in your application.